Board of Trustees

 Hannibal

-Executive Committee Member
+Executive Committee

 Robert M. Clayton III, a sixth-generation Missourian, is a judge on the Missouri Court of Appeals for the Eastern District.
 Clayton was previously chairman of the Missouri Public Service Commission and a partner at Clayton and Curl, LLC.
 Elected as a state representative in 1994, Clayton held an eight-year tenure in the Missouri House of Representatives.
 He sponsored the house companion bill to legislation that created the Missouri Historic Preservation Tax Credit, which encourages investment in historic buildings.
 A resident of Hannibal, Clayton is involved in many local organizations, including Affordable Community Education, a locally based organization supporting a community college campus in Hannibal, and Trinity Episcopal Church.
 He has served as a State Historical Society trustee since March 2013.

-Second Vice President
+Vice President

 Branson

 Anne E. McGregor is a third-generation owner of Herschend Family Entertainment, an entertainment outlet dedicated to creating and sustaining welcoming destinations for family adventure, fun, and memory-making.
-Silver Dollar City, Dollywood, Stone Mountain Park, and the Globetrotters are among the properties Herschend owns and operates.
+Silver Dollar City, Dollywood, Stone Mountain Park, and the Harlem Globetrotters are among the properties Herschend owns and operates.
 McGregor serves as chair of the Herschend Family’s philanthropic investment arm, the Neighbor Company, which offers a unique and innovative way to underscore the culture of the family while working to affect positive change in the world.
 She is also active in her community of Branson and southwest Missouri, serving on area boards including the Community Foundation of the Ozarks and the Silver Dollar City Foundation.
 She holds a degree in sociology from Gordon College in Wenham, Massachusetts.
 She and her husband, Mac, are parents of four boys.

 Treasurer